bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Knopp/">Konrad Hermann Theodor Knopp</a>
 : A German mathematician who worked on generalised limits and complex functions.
 He was the co-founder of Mathematische Zeitschrift in 1918.

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Born/">Osborne Reynolds</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Born/">Max Born</a>
-: An Irish mathematician and physicist best known for introducing the Reynolds number classifying fluid flow.
+: A Polish-born mathematician who worked in Cambridge and received the Nobel Prize for Physics in 1954 for his work on Quantum Mechanics.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Dienes_Paul/">Paul Dienes</a>